Inner page banner image that shows 4 light blue waves on top of one another

 Even your choice of lighting could make a huge difference in your efficiency.
 You could use renewable energy resources to light the space.
 Switching to energy-efficient bulbs or using motion-activated lights can decrease energy costs.

-Since laundry machines use significant power, conserving energy where you can saves money, which you can reinvest in your business to create a better experience for your customers.
+Since laundry machines use significant power, conserving energy where possible saves money, which you can reinvest in your business to create a better customer experience.

 Contact Caldwell & Gregory for Your On-Premise Laundry Equipment Needs

-At Caldwell & Gregory, we are dedicated to providing your business’ commercial laundry room with a consultative approach, easy-to-understand collections and preventative maintenance.
+At Caldwell & Gregory, we provide a consultative approach, easy-to-understand collections and preventative maintenance for your commercial laundry room.
 We are proud to be the industry benchmark for collegiate laundry programs and strive to provide students with the best laundry room experience — and with 30 years of experience, we’ve built our legacy on doing just that.

-We want your laundry facility to be productive and highly efficient, which is why we are sure to manage every aspect of the machines we lease out.
+Because we want your on-premise laundry facility to be productive and highly efficient, we manage every aspect of the machines we lease out.
 Your business deserves an efficient laundry system, so we offer 24/7 customer support to ensure you are always taken care of and your laundry room experiences minimal downtime due to repairs.

-Contact us today to learn more about renting laundry equipment from us and how we can further transform your on-premise laundry program into what you’ve always hoped it could be.
+Contact us today to learn more about renting our laundry equipment and how we can further transform your on-premise laundry program into what you’ve always hoped it could be.